-By default, Amster configures AM to use an embedded DS server as the configuration and user stores, but you can specify an external configuration store.
-Configuring AM to use an external configuration store also requires an external user store, which defaults to the external configuration store unless otherwise specified.
+Amster can configure AM to use an embedded DS server as the configuration and identity store, for evaluation purposes.

+For production environments, you can specify an external configuration store.
+Configuring AM to use an external configuration store also requires an external identity store, which will use the specified configuration store by default, unless otherwise specified.